Accelerating Progress Toward Reaching Nigeria’s Malaria Control and Family Planning Targets

 Low family planning planning use is also a concern in Nigeria, due, in part, to a number of social and structural barriers to accessing family planning in Nigeria.
 While many residents know about family planning methods, only 10 percent of currently married women of reproductive age using a modern method of family planning.
 In 2014, the federal Ministry of Health (MOH) announced its goal of raising contraceptive prevalence rate (CPR) from 15 percent to 36 percent by 2018.
-To reach this ambitious goal, HC3 is working to improve family planning norms in focal states where CPR is as low as 0.7 percent.
+To reach this ambitious goal, HC3 worked to improve family planning norms in focal states where CPR is as low as 0.7 percent.

 Malaria Control and Prevention

-- Focused Interpersonal Communication (IPC) and Referral to Services: Intensive IPC activities are implemented in focal areas with a high malaria burden that are selected in collaboration with local authorities and community leaders.
+- Focused Interpersonal Communication (IPC) and Referral to Services: Intensive IPC activities were implemented in focal areas with a high malaria burden that are selected in collaboration with local authorities and community leaders.
 By linking home visits and community dialogues to mass media messaging, a community-media feedback loop was created.
-Community Volunteers also refer pregnant women and children with fever to health facilities.
+Community Volunteers also referred pregnant women and children with fever to health facilities.
 Preliminary analysis has shown that this has resulted in increased uptake of ANC and IPTp services, increased LLIN use and early health-seeking behavior in the focal areas.

 - Good Quality Malaria Medicines Campaign: To reduce the prevalence of substandard, spurious, falsely-labelled, falsified and counterfeit (SSFFC) malaria medicines, a campaign was launched and followed by vendor and community volunteer training.

 - SBCC Support to PMI LLIN Replacement Campaigns: The SBCC activities linked to the LLIN replacement campaign in Zamfara State in late 2015 reached over 80 percent of all Zamfara citizens, and resulted in higher rates of net hanging and use.
 HC3 will continue to provide SBCC support to PMI’s LLIN Replacement Campaigns in Benue, Oyo and Kogi States in 2016.
-And ongoing net use campaigns in all PMI focal states.

-- National Malaria ACSM Guidelines: These guidelines and the accompanying user’s guide provide a common vision for health communication professionals across levels, enabling ACSM to lead and coordinate relevant stakeholders, and has resulted in greater harmonization of messages and materials among partners, reducing duplication of efforts and thereby leveraging funds from various donors.
+- National Malaria ACSM Guidelines: These guidelines and the accompanying user’s guide provided a common vision for health communication professionals across levels, enabling ACSM to lead and coordinate relevant stakeholders, and has resulted in greater harmonization of messages and materials among partners, reducing duplication of efforts and thereby leveraging funds from various donors.

 “The national malaria theme song is one of the innovative and creative campaign tools to increase knowledge about the key malaria prevention and treatment methods, which also simplifies individuals and household key steps to being malaria free.”